KdG-Lexica/web-client/README.md

 ```

 ## License
-This project is licenced under the MIT licence.
+This project is licensed under the MIT licence.
 Copyright (c) 2022 Lexica